ill13/Notes/WordPressAndJQuery.md

 - Edit the WordPress page where you want the javascript to run,
 - Add the shortcode like this ```[my_script]```

-I see a use case for ```shortcodes``` when using random internet scripts to do different things or testing.
+I could see a use case for ```shortcodes``` when using random internet scripts to do different things or testing.
 So, keep in mind for that when using the  shortcode option, you'll need to add a new function to ```functions.php``` for every new script you add.